dingdapeng-beijing/Fetch-Coding-Challenge/README.md

 Please check ERD folder as a representation of the relationships between the tables

 # Step 2: Answers predetermined business stakeholder questions
-Please check SQL folder for all 6 business stakeholder questions
+Please check SQL folder for SQL code for all 6 business stakeholder questions

 # Step 3: Evaluate Data Quality Issues in the Data Provided
 Please check Evaluate Data Quality Issues md file for issues identified and recommendations to address data quality issues